Fatal Car Accidents Attorney in Queens

 A wrongful death claim must be filed by the “personal representative” of the deceased person’s estate.
 This person can seek to recover damages on behalf of certain family members, such as the spouse and children of the deceased.
 An action must be brought within two years of the death to preserve the family’s right to compensation.

 The right to recovery in this lawsuit is established much as it is in other negligence claims.
 Essentially, wrongful death can be shown when a death is caused by the defendant’s careless conduct, and when the deceased person could have brought a lawsuit based on the accident if he or she had not died.
-The relatives also must have incurred damages as a result of losing their loved one.
+The relatives also must have incurred damages because of losing their loved one.

 Since the plaintiff is not the injured party, different damages are available than in other types of negligence lawsuits.
 The estate of a deceased person can sue to recover: